NEW RELEASE!

-Blues Portrait – A Profile of the Australian Blues Scene by Pauline Bailey Volumes 1, 2, 3 and 4
+Blues Portrait – A Profile of the Australian Blues Scene by Pauline Bailey Volumes 1, 2, 3, 4 and 5

 About Blues Portrait

 In November 2019 I self-published my first book, Blues Portrait.
-This was followed by Volumes 2 and 3 which were released simultaneously in November 2021.
-The most recent instalment, Volume 4, was published in 2023.
-I have always had a passion for Australian music – blues music in particular, and I’ve always believed that Australian blues has been overlooked in the musical landscape.
-When I started looking for books on the subject, I was surprised to discover that no one had properly documented this genre, so in 2017 I decided to track down some of this country’s blues legends.
-I was curious about their experiences and stories, and I thought other people might be interested in hearing them as well.
-I began with some friends and artists that I knew, and started the process of interviewing, transcribing, writing and building a profile of each artist on my list.
-Once I started interviewing people it quickly became evident that the blues scene was far more diversified and expansive than I had anticipated.
-The initial interviews were only the tip of the iceberg – each person took me down a different road, and I discovered many more people keen to tell their stories.
+This was followed by Volumes 2 and 3 which were released simultaneously in November 2021, Volume 4 which was published in 2023 and the most recent instalment, Volume 5 released in Aporil 2025.
+I’ve always had a passion for Australian music – blues music in particular, and I’ve always believed that Australian blues has been overlooked in the musical landscape.
+When I started looking for books on the subject, I was surprised to discover that no one had properly documented this genre, so in 2017 I decided to track down some of this country’s blues legends to record their stories.
+Once I started interviewing people it quickly became evident that the blues scene was far more diversified and expansive than I had anticipated and I discovered many more people keen to tell their stories.
+The end result is a collection of 212 people spread across five books, illustrating this country’s broad and impressive blues culture.
+Because the books also discuss how blues has affected and influenced other musical styles, I’ve included people who aren’t technically “blues”; individuals with a variety of backgrounds, influences, and inspirations, but who all have one thing in common: the desire to make music.
+I’m extremely grateful to every one of these incredible musicians for generously sharing their time, stories, and perspectives on what it means to be a musician.

 Testimonials: